 September has blown into Kansas with a cool wind smelling of ash.
 We have three selections for our September selection.
-While we are no longer taking submissions for the Wichita Broadside Project, we are excited that we’ll have an unexpected October trio to follow up this group for September.
+While we are no longer taking submissions for the Wichita Broadside Project, we are excited that we’ll have an unexpected October duo to follow up this group for September.

 “It’s Free” is a collaboration between Poet C.A.
 Lemont and Artist Martha Wherry.
 While the following JPG file is great for sharing on social media, for a full-color-saturated PDF version, download Here.